-Two Kooks » ALL RECIPES » Chicken and Turkey » Lemon and Herb Chicken (with a cool technique)
+Two Kooks » All Recipes » Chicken and Turkey » Lemon Herb Chicken (With An Easy Cool Technique)

 Check out the simple technique of mingling the chicken juices with a lemony, garlicky, herb-y sauce – so good!
-If you’re looking for different ways to try chicken, this is a good one.
+If you’re looking for different ways to try chicken, you won’t be disappointed.
 It’s a simple recipe, but unique and delish.

 flattened chicken with herb sauce on cutting board

-We’re using an easy ‘board sauce’ technique for this recipe that adds so much flavor.
-It was developed by Chef Adam Perry Lang, a grilling guru and author of several cookbooks.
+We’re using an easy ‘board sauce’ technique for this recipe that adds a ton of flavor.
+It was developed by Chef Adam Perry Lang, a grilling expert and author of several cookbooks.
 He used it initially on steak.

-• Smear a cutting board with the garlic lemon herb sauce and set the cooked chicken on top of it.
-Add more of the sauce on top.
+2. Smear a cutting board with the garlic lemon herb sauce and set the cooked chicken on top of it, adding more sauce on top.

-Ingredients: chicken, lemon, garlic, herbs, oil, green onions, salt, black pepper
+chicken, lemon, garlic, mixed herbs, oil, green onions, salt, black pepper.

 herb sauce in bowl